- Robyn Saito

 But if all your beneficiaries have predeceased you, then the life insurance death benefit is paid out to your estate.
-That means it will be distributed to the beneficiaries of your willdepending on the terms of the will.
-You can also just choose your estate as the beneficiary.
+That means it will be distributed to the beneficiaries of your will depending on the terms of the will.
+You can also choose your estate as the beneficiary.
 Note that if your life insurance pays out to your estate, your creditors may be able to get part of the death benefit.

 If you don't have a will, now's a good time to look into getting one.

-If the value of the death benefit is over $11 million, your estate may also have to pay federal estate taxes on it.
+If the death benefit value is over $11 million, your estate may also have to pay federal estate taxes on it.
 (Some states also impose an inheritance tax.)
 Additionally, if the death benefit increases the value of your estate above the threshold, it could cause your estate to owe taxes when it would have otherwise been exempt.
 For that reason, you should always update the beneficiaries of your life insurance policy – death benefits paid directly to the beneficiary are not taxed if you paid the premiums with your after-tax earnings.

 Does my life insurance need to have the same beneficiary as my will?